rusk2ua/n5zy-copilot/README.md

 ## License

-Open source for amateur radio use.
-73 de N5ZY!
+Open source for Amateur Radio use.
+73!